Sendouc/sendou.ink/README.md

 ## Using API

-If you wish to use the sendou.ink API for your own project you can refer to the API endpoints here: https://github.com/Sendouc/sendou.ink/tree/main/pages/api
+If you wish to use the sendou.ink API for your own project like a Discord bot you can use the API endpoints under `https://sendou.ink/api/bot` (https://github.com/Sendouc/sendou.ink/tree/main/pages/api/bot) as long as you keep the load on my backend reasonable.

-However it should be noted I develop the API for my own purposes and due to that there is always a possibility that the endpoints will change or be removed without a warning.

-If you end up using them I'm just asking you keep the load reasonable (use caching if your project is even a bit busy).
+Using other endpoints isn't advised as I change those as I feel to suit the needs of the website.
+If the endpoints under `/bot` don't meet your use case feel free to leave an issue.

 ## Contributing

-If you are interested in contributing come say hello on the Discord server's #development channel!
-For any feature requests or bug reports Discord has a #feedback channel you can use.
+If you are interested in contributing come say hello on Discord!
+For any feature requests or bug reports you can either leave an issue or use the #feedback channel on Discord.